Impact of Brexit on Testing, Inspection and Certification services

 Validity of certificates

 Whether or not a transition treaty may be signed and/or arrangements can be agreed for Notified Bodies and their customers, is unclear yet.
-In the event of a ‘hard’ Brexit or the absence of a transition or full UK-EU treaty, it is possible that UK and EU Notified Bodies’ certificates may not be mutually recognized or deemed valid.
-We will inform our customers quickly as soon as more information is available.
+In the event of a "hard’ Brexit" or the absence of a transition or full UK-EU treaty, it is possible that UK and EU Notified Bodies’ certificates may not be mutually recognized or deemed valid.